-About the TD training program: The transdisciplinary (TD) training program is developed by the 'Too Big To Ignore' Global Partnership for Small-Scale Fisheries Research (TBTI; toobigtoignore.net).
+The TD training is a unique program, developed by the Too Big To Ignore Partnership for Small-Scale Fisheries Research (TBTI; toobigtoignore@net).
 The objective of the training is to expose participants to a range of issues, challenges and concerns related to fisheries, ocean and environmental sustainability, especially those affecting small-scale fisheries, as well as to deepen the understanding about their causes and effects, and to broaden the perspective about how to address them.
-Since transdisciplinarity is mostly about process, participants will learn leadership, problem-solving, facilitation and conflict resolution skills, learn to lead discussion and recognize group dynamics, as well as any power imbalance, and learn to communicate effectively with different stakeholders from various background.
-Some of the personal traits that the training will promote among participants are respect, empathy, fairness and open-mindedness.